The Ultimate Guide to FBA Shipping

 - An FBA fee based on your product weight and size category

-- Shipping fees based on how much it costs you to send your inventory TO Amazon
+- Shipping fees are based on how much it costs you to send your inventory TO Amazon

 - Storage fees if your product isn’t selling through in a timely manner